wthomson/FitHome-docs/ElectricityMonitor.md

 ```
 Now that we have micropython up and running, it's time to copy over the libraries.
 ### Libraries
-The micropython libraries reside in the /lib directory of the ESP32.
-We use [rshell](https://pypi.org/project/rshell/) to copy files.
+The micropython libraries used by [main.py](https://github.com/BitKnitting/energy_monitor_firmware/blob/master/FitHome_monitor/main.py) reside in the /lib directory of the ESP32.
+We need to copy these over.
+#### Open a Terminal
+Open a terminal at the FitHome_monitor directory location.
+#### Install rshell
+We use [rshell](https://pypi.org/project/rshell/) to copy files and to run repl.
 If rshell isn't installed, run `sudo pip3 install rshell`.
-We start a Terminal within the workspace folder of the project.
-From within rshell we can go between repl and copying files from our Mac to the ESP32.
-- get into rshell:
+#### Start an rshell session
 ```
 $ rshell
 Welcome to rshell.
 Use Control-D (or the exit command) to exit rshell.

 No MicroPython boards connected - use the connect command to add one
 ```
-- attach to the ESP32:
+#### Attach to the ESP32
+Make sure the ESP32 is attached to a USB port.
+First, find out what USB port is being used.
+The command to do this is `connect serial <USB> <baud rate>`

+The command we used within rshel is the first line below:
 ```
 connect serial /dev/tty.SLAB_USBtoUART 115200
 Connecting to /dev/tty.SLAB_USBtoUART (buffer-size 512)...